 Jobs with Higher Social Status

-Certain jobs carry a higher social status with them, and these workers are usually addressed by their job titles, such as 医生 (yī shēng, doctor), 护士 (hù shì, nurse), 律师 (lǜ shī, lawyer), 法官 (fǎ guān, judge), 会计 (kuài jì, accountant), 教授 (jiàoshòu, professor), 老师 (lǎo shī, teacher), and 博士(bó shì, Ph.D.).
-Surnames may be placed before the job titles as well.
+Certain jobs have a higher social status in China and those who perform these jobs are usually referred to by their job titles.
+Examples of these job titles include 医生 (yī shēng, doctor), 护士 (hù shì, nurse), 律师 (lǜ shī, lawyer), 法官 (fǎ guān, judge), 会计 (kuài jì, accountant), 教授 (jiàoshòu, professor), 老师 (lǎo shī, teacher), and 博士(bó shì, Ph.D.).
+Surnames may also be placed directly before the appropriate job title.

-Note that the term 老师 has expanded far beyond its original meaning of teacher in recent years.
-It is now commonly used in schools, media, and entertainment to respectfully address someone who is knowledgeable, has expertise in a certain field (e.g., a movie director), or simply works there (e.g., an administrative personnel in a school).
+It’s important to note that the term “老师 (lǎo shī, teacher)” has evolved from its original meaning in recent years.
+It is now commonly used in schools, media, and entertainment to respectfully address someone who is knowledgeable, has expertise in a certain field (such as a movie director), or simply works in an academic context (such as an administrative staff member in a school).

-For individuals working for the government or in commercial enterprises, it is typical to address them by their rank level; for example, 市长 (shì zhǎng, mayor), 校长 (xiàozhǎng, school principal), 经理 (jīng lǐ, manager), and 董事 (dǒng shì, director).
-As with jobs with high social status, surnames may be places before the rank when addressing these workers.
+When addressing individuals who work for the government or in commercial enterprises, it’s common to use their rank.
+Examples include 市长 (shì zhǎng, mayor), 校长 (xiàozhǎng, school principal), 经理 (jīng lǐ, manager), and 董事 (dǒng shì, director).
+Surnames can also be placed before the rank when addressing these individuals.

-Another term that is becoming quite popular these days is 总 (zǒng). 总 by itself could mean chief, and was originally an abbreviation for 总经理 (zǒng jīng lǐ, general manager), 总裁 (zǒng cái, chairman or president), 总工程师 (zǒng gōng chéng shī, chief engineer), etc. Such a person would be respectfully addressed as [surname] 总 (e.g., 王总 with王 being the surname).
-Over the years, the use of it has expanded beyond its original meaning and is widely used nowadays to address anyone who holds a relatively high rank in government, state owned enterprises, or commercial companies.
+The term 总 (zǒng) is also gaining popularity and means “chief”.
+It was first used as an abbreviation for high-ranking job titles such as 总经理 (zǒng jīng lǐ, general manager), 总裁 (zǒng cái, chairman or president), and 总工程师 (zǒng gōng chéng shī, chief engineer).
+To show respect, such people are addressed by their surname followed by 总 (e.g., 王总 with 王 being the surname).
+However, the term has now expanded beyond its original meaning and is used widely to address individuals with a relatively high rank in government, state-owned enterprises, or commercial companies.

-服务员(fú wù yuán) – used to address a waiter or waitress.
+服务员(fú wù yuán) is used to address a waiter or waitress.